The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Research Methodology

 \subsection{Evaluation}

-To answer RQ$_1$, we report and compare the mean precision, recall, and accuracy among the different models after the 10 stratified cross-fold executions.
+To answer RQ$_1$, we report and compare the mean precision, recall, and accuracy among the different models after the 10 stratified cross-fold executions\footnote{We kept the 50-50 distribution in all the 10 folds.}.
 We apply stratified sampling in all the cross-fold executions to make sure both training and test datasets contain the same amount of positive and negative instances.
 For SVM and the Neural Network, we set the number of cross-folds to 5.
 The SVM and the Neural Network models training and validation processes took 237 and 232 hours, respectively.
-Nevertheless, the precision, recall, and accuracy across the five folds of both models were highly similar, indicating that the models are stable (numbers can be found in our appendix~\cite{appendix}), and thus, we have no reason to believe that the smaller number of cross-fold validations for the SVM and Neural Network affected their results.
+The precision, recall, and accuracy across the five folds of both models were highly similar, indicating that the models are stable (numbers can be found in our appendix~\cite{appendix}), and thus, we have no reason to believe that the smaller number of cross-fold validations for the SVM and Neural Network affected their results.

+For clarity, we revisit what a correct prediction means in this context.
+We recall that the feature vectors of the positive labels (i.e., elements that underwent some refactoring operations) are represented by the code metrics collected at the commit right before developers refactored them.
+In other words, the feature vector represents the code element at the moment that the developer decided that it needed to undergo a refactoring.
+On the other hand, the feature vectors of the negative labels are represented by the code metrics of classes that did not undergo the refactoring operation for $k$ commits in a row.
+In other words, code that can be maintained for at least $k$ commits without undergoing a refactoring.
+Thus, a correct prediction means that the model was able to predict that a code element with that characteristic underwent a refactoring operation.

+For example, let us suppose a method \texttt{m1()} underwent a \emph{Extract Method} in commit 10.
+This means a developer, when working with \texttt{m1()}'s implementation at version 9 decided the method needed a \emph{Extract Method}.
+When testing the model, we give a feature vector representing \texttt{m1()} in commit 9, and we expect the model to return ``true'' (i.e., this method needs a \emph{Extract Method}).
+If the model returned ``false'', that would result in a false negative.
+Moreover, suppose another method \texttt{m2()} that was changed 50 times between commits [10, 200].
+In none of these changes developers refactored this method.
+When testing the model, we give a feature vector representing method \texttt{m2()} in commit 10, and we expect the model to return ``false'' (i.e., the method does not need a \emph{Extract Method}).
+If the model returned ``true'', that would be an example of a ``false negative''.

 To answer RQ$_2$, we report how often each feature (from Table~\ref{tab:features}) appears among the top-1, top-5, and top-10 most important features of all the generated models.
 We use scikit-learn's ability to extract the feature importance of the Logistic Regression, SVM, Decision Trees, and Random Forest models.
 The framework does not currently have a native way to extract feature importance of Gaussian Naive Bayes and Neural Networks.
 We intend to extract the feature importance of both algorithms via ``permutation importance'' in future work.
 Given the high number of different models we build (we extracted the feature importance of 320 out of the 480 models we created), we have no reason to believe the lack of these two models would affect the overall findings of this RQ.
 Given that the number of features vary per refactoring level, we generate different rankings for the different levels (i.e., different ranks for class, method, and variable-level refactorings).
 Some models (e.g., SVM) might return the importance of a feature as a negative number, indicating that the feature is important for the prediction of the negative class.
 We consider such a feature also important to the overall model, and thus, we build the ranking using the absolute value of feature importance returned by the models.